 EHR Certification for Medical Assistants

-EHR certification demonstrates that an EHR system is operating according to HIPAA compliance.
+The certification in medical assistance demonstrates that an EHR system is operating according to HIPAA compliance.
 In some cases, certification can qualify healthcare environments for federal incentive programs.
 This can lead to lower implementation and training costs.

 The main EHR certifications include:

-The Health IT Certification Program by the Office of the National Coordinator for Health Information Technology (ONC)
+The Health IT Certification Program by the Office of the National Coordinator (ONC)

 The Health IT Certification Program ensures EHR systems meet the necessary standards and security measures required to provide optimal patient care.